Handling Silkscreen Over Component Pads

 One of the issues commonly seen in PCB design is silkscreen information overlapping exposed copper on pads.
 If the ink from the silkscreening process is on a pad that is to be soldered it will likely inhibit the solder from flowing and will result in a bad joint.
 In general, it is a good idea to never have silkscreen on any exposed copper that is to have solder applied.

-When the gerber files are sent to a board manufacturer they are typically reviewed for issues including silkscreen on pad.
-In most cases the manufacturer will adjust the gerber information to prevent this by removing or moving the overlapping information.
+When the Gerber files are sent to a board manufacturer they are typically reviewed for issues including silkscreen on pad.
+In most cases, the manufacturer will adjust the Gerber information to prevent this by removing or moving the overlapping information.
 Although these issues are typically caught it is not good design practice to rely on it.

-In some cases, the manufacturers will not make changes and create a board that has the issues (They make the board exactly as the gerber files tell them).
+In some cases, the manufacturers will not make changes and create a board that has the issues (They make the board exactly as the Gerber files tell them).

 Luckily, fixing silkscreen over component pads with EDA tools is simple.
 Getting into the habit of creating component footprints with no silkscreen over component pads is worthwhile and prevents issues in manufacturing.